JabRef/jabref/README.md

 The [latest stable release is available at FossHub](https://www.fosshub.com/JabRef.html).

 JabRef runs on any system equipped with the Java Virtual Machine (1.8), which can be downloaded at no cost from [Oracle](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
 Note that Java 9 is currently not supported.
-From JabRef 4.0 onwards, [JavaFX] support has to be available.
+From JabRef 4.0 onwards, [JavaFX] support has to be installed.
  - Windows: JabRef offers an installer, which also adds a shortcut to JabRef to your start menu.
 Please also see our [Windows FAQ](https://help.jabref.org/en/FAQwindows)
  - Linux: Please see our [Installation Guide](http://help.jabref.org/en/Installation).
  - Mac OS X: Please see our [Mac OS X FAQ](https://help.jabref.org/en/FAQosx).